-We collected five bedrock samples within a depth profile at site EW-01 (Fig. 01; Table 1) from quartz bearing recrystallized chert layers, from the wall of a tunnel that connects the Jungfraubahnen railway tunnel with the rockwall surface.
+We collected five bedrock samples within a depth profile at site EW-01 (Fig. 01; Table 1) from quartz bearing recrystallized

+- 470 chert layers, from the wall of a tunnel that connects the Jungfraubahnen railway tunnel with the rockwall surface.
 The samples were collected from the intact, bare bedrock wall, while the surface sample was taken from the current bedrock face next to the tunnel opening.
 The bedrock material was quarried with a battery saw and chisel, thereby following standard sampling protocols (Dunai and Stuart, 2009).
 Each sample was 5 to 10 cm thick and consisted of 1 to 1.5 kg of rock material.
 Concentrations of cosmogenic Be were measured on quartz grains that were extracted from these samples.
-Sample preparation followed the procedure of Akçar et al. (2012) and took place at the Institute of Geological Sciences, University of Bern. $^{10}$ Be/ $^{9}$ Be ratios were measured by accelerator mass spectrometry (AMS) at the AMS facility at ETH Zurich, and were normalized to internal standard S2007N (Christl et al., 2013).
-The measured ratios were corrected using a long-term, variance-weighted average, full process blank ratio of 2.48 x $^{10^{-15}}$ with a relative weighted uncertaintystandard error of the weighted mean of $^{18.81.8}$ x $^{10^{-16}\%}$ and a weighted variance of $^{18.8}$ % (from 28 in-batch measured blanks from the same $^{35}$ Cl- $^{9}$ Be spike preparation over several months' time).
-This amounted to a relative correction between 3 and < 19 %.
-We used the long-term average, as we consider the spike as main source of contamination of the blank and samples and thus, of stochastic nature.
-However, we note that the measured in-batch blank showed a ratio of (4.81 $\pm$ 1.12) x $^{10^{-15}}$ .
-Using this value for correction would amount to relative blank corrections between 29% $^{-36}$ % for samples EW-01-4, $^{-5}$ and $^{-6}$ , which would render them uninterpretable, as concentrations would be too low to be considered as reliably detected.
-Thus, all subsequent steps in processing and interpretation on the $^{10}$ Be data rely on the validity of the long-term, variance-weighted average blank correction.
+Sample - 475 preparation followed the procedure of Akçar et al. (2012) and took place at the Institute of Geological Sciences, University of Bern.
+Be/Be ratios were measured by accelerator mass spectrometry (AMS) at the AMS facility at ETH Zurich, and were normalized to internal standard S2007N (Christl et al., 2013).
+The measured ratios were corrected using a long-term, variance-weighted average, full process blank ratio of 2.48 x 10-15 with a relative standard error of the weighted mean of 1.8 x 10-16 and a weighted variance of 18.8 % (from 28 in-batch measured blanks from the same Be spike preparation over consider the spike as main source of contamination of the blank and samples and thus, of stochastic nature.
+However, we note that the measured in-batch blank showed a ratio of $(4.81 \pm 1.12) \times 10^{-15}$ .
+Using this value for correction would amount to relative blank corrections between 29% - 36% for samples EW-01-4, -5 and -6, which would render them uninterpretable, as concentrations would be too low to be considered as reliably detected.
+Thus, all subsequent steps in processing and interpretation on the Be data rely on the validity of the long-term, variance-weighted average blank correction.